Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > GitHub Copilot used the `/docs` agent to generate the documentation for the entire file in a matter of seconds.

-### Lab 4.3 - Flying in Formation - Pair Programming with Copilot
+### Step 3: - Flying in Formation - Pair Programming with Copilot

-- Open the `FlightsController.cs` file.
+- Open the `FlightsController.cs` file located in the `Controllers` folder.

 - Navigate to the `UpdateFlightStatus` method.

 > [!Note]
-> Note that the `UpdateFlightStatus` method has a high code complexity rating.
+> Note that the `UpdateFlightStatus` method has a high code complexity rating of 8.

 - Select all the content of the `UpdateFlightStatus` method.